-The Counseling Center provides culturally competent clinical services in a safe nonjudgmental place for students to talk with licensed psychotherapists about a variety of challenges.
-All services are offered for free and are confidential.
-We offer individual, short term counseling, crisis services, outreach and training, psychological consultation, resources and referral, and disability services.
+The Counseling Center provides culturally competent clinical services in a safe, nonjudgmental environment where students talk with licensed psychotherapists about a variety of challenges.
+All services are free and are confidential.
+We offer individual, short term counseling; crisis services; outreach and training; psychological consultation, resources, and referral; and disability services.
 To get started, click on “Appointments” below.

 Explore our list of coping skills and worksheets for personal use or to use in therapy sessions.

 Due to the coronavirus pandemic, the Counseling Center is not accepting walk-in appointments and is conducting the majority of services through telehealth visits.
 In crisis, contact the counselor on-call by calling Campus Police at 919-760-8888 or the Critical Response Team at 919-612-6350 for assistance during the fall and spring academic semesters.
 To schedule an appointment with a counselor, email email@example.com or call 919-760-8427.

 The Counseling Center provides a safe place for students to talk throughout the academic year to professional counselors about a variety of personal issues.
 All services are offered for free and are confidential.
 Services include:

 - Disability Services

 Counselors are licensed and experienced in assisting students with the unique challenges that college students may face, regardless of their culture, color, religion, gender identity, size and disabilities.

 People typically come to counseling because they are experiencing emotional pain or wish to improve their lives in some way.
 While people seek counseling for many reasons, some of the common issues addressed in counseling include: